shaposhnikoff/shaposhnikoff.github.io/index.md

    *  Create and maintain fully automated CI/CD pipelines for code deployment using Jenkins/Terraform/Ansible/Docker
    *  Prepare and maintain EC2 Fleet cloud instances , which launches EC2 Spot or On Demand instances as worker nodes for Jenkins CI server, automatically scaling the capacity with the load.
+   *  Create and applied completely from scratch an assembly of AMI images - x86 and Graviton (arm64) automatic deployment (updating AMI images) for more than 30 clusters ECS - python and boto3

    *  Create and maintain Terraform infrastructure for all ECS/ECR/Lambda/ALB types of AWS infrastructure of a project
    *  Centralised Monitirong system ( migrated is about 8000 nodes from NewRelic to Datadog  )
    *  Reduced costs by ~$3,000 each month by eliminating unnecessary servers and consolidating databases